 Foundation damage isn’t an issue that appears suddenly.
 There are a number of initial warning signs that homeowners can be on the lookout for in order to monitor the structural security of their home.
 The most common signs of foundation damage are sagging or sloping floors, cracks in floors or ceilings, gaps between the floors and walls, doors or windows that stick and have trouble opening or closing, and walls that are beginning to warp, lean, or bow.

 Replace or Repair?

-Fortunately most forms of foundation damage can be repaired with professional help.
-However, there are some extreme cases of foundation destruction that call for replacement.
+Fortunately, most forms of foundation damage can be repaired with professional help.
+However, there are some extreme cases of foundation destruction that call for a replacement.

 Foundation replacement in Southern California homes is often the result of extreme weather, such as soil erosion as a result of flooding or high magnitude earthquakes.
 Soil plays a major role in foundation damage.
 When the soil beneath a home sinks or settles, the home can experience a movement known as foundation settlement.
 Expansive soil can also lead to bowing and buckling of walls.

 Signs of Replacement

 A professional inspection is the only way to be completely sure a foundation replacement is needed.
 Some types of foundation damage are not clear to the naked eye.
 However, there are some general signs that replacement is needed.